Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

-\begin{proof}[Proof of Proposition~\ref{prop:profile}] Considering all events up to an event $e\in E$, let $G^e$ be the temporal graph with the same set of vertices as $G$ and all temporal edges $(u,v,\tau_1,\tau_2)$ of $G$ such that the event $(u,v,\tau_1,\text{start})$ is not after $e$ in the event list $E$.
-The temporal edges of $G^e$ that correspond to temporal edges of $G$ whose ending events come after $e$ in $E$ are called \emph{unclosed temporal edges} as their ending events have not been processed yet.
+\begin{proof}[Proof of Proposition~\ref{prop:profile}] Considering all events up to an event $e\in E$, let $G^e$ be the temporal graph with the same set of vertices as $G$ and all temporal edges $(u,v,\tau_1,\tau_2)$ of $G$ such that the event $(u,v,\tau_1,\text{begin},\tau_2)$ is not after $e$ in the event list $E$.
+The temporal edges of $G^e$ whose ending events come after $e$ in $E$, are called \emph{unclosed temporal edges} as their ending events have not been processed yet.
 We let $\tau^e$ denote the time at which event $e$ occurs.
-We define the last departure time $\lambda^e(w)$ from $s$ to reach $w$ at $e$ or before in $G^e$ as the maximum time $\lambda$ such that there exists an $sw$-walk departing at time $\lambda$ in $G^e$ and arriving no later than $\tau^e$.
-We also denote by $P_{st}^e$ the $st$-profile in $G^e$ up to $\tau^e$ (i.e. with support restricted to $(-\infty,\tau^e]$) and let $last(P_{st}^e)$ denote the maximum time $\tau\le\tau^e$ for which $P_{st}^e(\tau)$ is defined ($last(P_{st}^e)=-\infty$ when $G^e$ does not contain any temporal path from $s$ to $t$).
+We define the last departure time $\lambda^e(w)$ from $s$ to reach $w$ at $e$ or before in $G^e$ as the maximum time $\lambda$ such that there exists a temporal $sw$-walk departing at time $\lambda$ in $G^e$ and arriving no later than $\tau^e$.
 Similarly, we use $CC^e$, $LDT^e$ and $Prof^e$ to refer to the values stored in $CC$, $LDT$ and $Prof$ respectively after the algorithm has processed the event $e$.
 We aim at proving the following claim.